Some examples of recent CECAN Ltd projects…

-On the 5th of June 2019, CECAN Ltd presented a first look at the new Complexity Evaluation Framework (Version 1) to an audience of policy-makers, analysts and commissioners in the Department for Environment, Food and Rural Affairs (Defra).
+On the 5th June 2019, CECAN Ltd presented a first look at the new Complexity Evaluation Framework (Version 1) to an audience of policy-makers, analysts and commissioners in the Department for Environment, Food and Rural Affairs (Defra).

-The framework has been commissioned by Defra and delivered by CECAN Ltd. Written for analysts and policy-makers who are involved in planning, commissioning, managing and/or delivering evaluation, the framework aims to ensure that complexity thinking is consistently embedded into evaluation – to equip its users with a checklist of core considerations to ensure that evaluations are robust and sufficiently consider the implications of complexity.
+The framework was commissioned by Defra and delivered by CECAN Ltd. Written for analysts and policy-makers who are involved in planning, commissioning, managing and/or delivering evaluation, the framework aims to ensure that complexity thinking is consistently embedded into evaluation – to equip its users with a checklist of core considerations to ensure that evaluations are robust and sufficiently consider the implications of complexity.

 The workshop included a discussion with Roisin O’Brien (Principal Social Researcher – Resources and Waste Evidence) and Tom Pye (Senior Policy Advisor – Resources, Waste and Plastics Strategy), hosted by CECAN Deputy Director Ben Shaw.

 CECAN Ltd successfully delivered the new Complexity Evaluation Framework (Version 1), which can be accessed and downloaded on the Defra website.